 When thinking about this, one recognizes that a similar mechanism needs to be employed for error correction.
 Essentially, it is necessary that data entries are never deleted.
-If one wants to correct supposedly erronous data entries, then the whole record needs to be copied, in the copy the erronous is corrected, and flags are adjusted so that the situation is clear.
+If one wants to correct supposedly erroneous data entries, then the whole record needs to be copied, then the erronous element is corrected in the copy and eventually flags are adjusted so that the situation is clear.
 In that way, a study relying on the faulty record can still use that faulty record until the whole study is finished.